The Securitisation Law Review: Brazil

 11 MP 898/19.

 12 Law No. 11,101/2005 provides that the assets granted by means of fiduciary arrangements can have their foreclosure suspended for 180 days should the judge consider the assets as being 'essential' for the company's activities.
 An asset may be considered essential if the guarantor cannot perform its activities without it or when the performance of its activities is jeopardised in the absence of the asset.
 Brazilian courts tend not to hold financial assets and investments as essential assets, but this analysis must always be done on a case-by-case basis, since it depends on the business of the guarantor.

 13 Regarded as commercially interchangeable with other property of the same kind.

 14 Special Appeal No. 1,101,375, decided on 4 June 2013; Special Appeal No. 346,240, decided on 30 August 2002; and Special Appeal No. 97,952, decided on 6 April 2000.

 15 Brazilian law presently in force does not expressly contemplate the creation of a pledge of quotas of a limited liability company.
-However, such a pledge of quotas has been accepted by Brazilian courts on the basis of provisions of law relating to the pledging of rights, contract rights and Law No. 6,404/76, as amended.
+However, such a pledge of quotas has been accepted by Brazilian courts based on provisions of law relating to the pledging of rights, contract rights and Law No. 6,404/76, as amended.